hackclub/sprig/docs/ASSEMBLY.md

 ![Photo of two plastic pieces stacked atop a PCB](https://cloud-obltnnp51-hack-club-bot.vercel.app/3backing2.jpg)

 5. Put screws in holes and add nuts on the top side of the board.
+Tighten using the allen key provided.

 ![Four screws securing 2 pieces of plastic to a PCB](https://cloud-obltnnp51-hack-club-bot.vercel.app/2backing-withscrews.jpg)